tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 TSO is a global monotonically increasing timestamp, which help the generation of timestamp be independent to local clock of machine, and be immune to issues such as reverse between machine reboot.

-Physical part is refreshed by repeatedly acquiring TSO in a period of `500ms`, to keep it be closed the real world time.
+Physical part is refreshed by repeatedly acquiring TSO in a period of `500ms`, to keep it being closed the real world time.
 And it can tolerate fault of TSO no longer than `30s`, to keep time-related metrics such as RPO reasonable.

 Besides, on startup, physical part must be initialized by a successful TSO.